When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Relactation is the process of rebuilding a woman’s breast milk supply after a period without breastfeeding, while induced lactation helps adoptive mothers produce milk.
+• Relactation vs. Induced Lactation: Relactation rebuilds a supply after a break, while induced lactation helps non-pregnant or adoptive parents produce milk.

-What is Relactation?
+What Is Relactation?

-In the simplest of definitions, relactation is building a woman’s breast milk supply that has reduced or dried up after a period without breastfeeding (1).
-The typical period may range from a couple of weeks to several months.
+In simple terms, relactation is the process of rebuilding a breast milk supply that has dried up or reduced significantly after a period of not breastfeeding (1).
+This gap could be anywhere from a few weeks to several years.

 What About Induced Lactation?